Josephlavelle/algorandanalytics/README.md

 Once finished, the user can enter "exit" into the CLI to close the app.

+Tests for functions are included in the Tests folder and can be run by calling poetry run pyTest once the environment has been activated.
 ## Report
 A report on my own findings from using this tool can also be found in the report directory.

 ## Authors
 Joseph Lavelle
 Joseph.Lavelle@queensu.ca